influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/win_eventlog.md

   ## Get only first line of Message field.
 For most events first line is usually more than enough
   only_first_line_of_message = true

+  ## Parse timestamp from TimeCreated.SystemTime event field.
+  ## Will default to current time of telegraf processing on parsing error or if set to false
+  timestamp_from_event = true

   ## Fields to include as tags.
 Globbing supported ("Level*" for both "Level" and "LevelText")
   event_tags = ["Source", "EventID", "Level", "LevelText", "Task", "TaskText", "Opcode", "OpcodeText", "Keywords", "Channel", "Computer"]